NissesSenap/ocp-workshop/README.md

 In the README you will also find tasks to be done from time to time.
 Where you will need to use external resources to solve it.

-## Asumption
+## Assumption

 - Assuming that you are using a decently new OCP like 4.5.
-- That you are allways working in your project/namespace
+- That you are always working in your project/namespace

 ## External resources